 The Initial Charge

-The majority of criminal cases in the Commonwealth of Virginia are initiated when a magistrate issues a warrant for an individual's arrest after finding probable cause to believe that a crime has been committed.
+when a magistrate issues a warrant for an individual's arrest after finding probable cause to believe that a crime has been committed.
 Some charges are brought directly by a grand jury after they have been presented with evidence of the crime.

 First Appearance of the Defendant